VueGWT/vue-gwt/README.md

 ### Configure JsInterop
 :exclamation: Vue GWT relies heavily on JsInterop exports.
-You must enable them in superDevMode and Maven.
+You must enable them in SuperDevMode and Maven.

+#### :white_check_mark: SuperDevMode
-:white_check_mark: For SuperDevMode, simply add this flag to your devMode parameters:
+For SuperDevMode, simply add this flag to your devMode parameters:

 `-generateJsInteropExports`

+#### :white_check_mark: Maven
-:white_check_mark: For Maven, if you use [GWT Maven Plugin](https://gwt-maven-plugin.github.io/gwt-maven-plugin/), add the following in your `pom.xml`:
+For Maven, if you use [GWT Maven Plugin](https://gwt-maven-plugin.github.io/gwt-maven-plugin/), add the following in your `pom.xml`:

 ```xml
 <plugins>